25 First Time Home Buyer Tips to Get Your Foot in The Door

 It can be a little scary to put out a big offer on a house, especially when you are strategically waiving contingencies.
 But if you find a house you really want, making that first best offer might be your only opportunity to make it yours.

-If you don’t get the house the first time around, you’ll either be waiting to see if the deal falls through and you can improve your offer or moving on to the next place.
+If you don’t get the house the first time around, you’ll either have to wait to see if the deal falls through and you can improve your offer or move on to the next place.

 “It’s hard to go into it with that mentality, especially for first-time buyers, but you can’t expect a second chance to improve your offer,” says Navarro.